narenkhatwani/narenkhatwani-resume/content/authors/admin/_index.md

 <p style='text-align: justify;'>
 Hello!
 I'm Naren, a Data Science Ph.D. student at the New Jersey Institute of Technology (NJIT).
-My research passion lies in the filed of Ontologies, with a keen interest in Massive Scale Analytics and .
+My research passion lies in the filed of Ontologies, with a keen interest in Massive Scale Analytics.
 Alongside my research, I am a Teaching Assistant for Advanced Database System Design

 <p style='text-align: justify;'>
 Before delving deep into ontologies, I explored the domain of Parallel and High Performance Computing as a Graduate Researcher at NJIT.
 My professional journey also took me to Forbes during the summer of 2022.
 As a Technology Engineering Intern in Jersey City, I collaborated with the Platform & Product Engineering Team, significantly enhancing their Content Management System and pioneering the development of the new Mobile Application for Forbes Daily Dozen.